StefanRichterHuber/pCloudForJClouds/README.md

 or use the attached dockerfile to build a docker image.

 ## Limitations
-***Use this program at your own risk!
-There is no guarantee it transfers your files reliably.***
+**Use this program at your own risk!
+There is no guarantee it transfers your files reliably.**

-The current implementation of the pCloud BlobStore actually provides a custom `org.jclouds.blobstore.LocalStorageStrategy` for a `org.jclouds.blobstore.config.LocalBlobStore`.
-The `org.jclouds.blobstore.config.LocalBlobStore` seems to be optimized for local file systems and not a perfect fit for remote access.
-There are some optimizations for my personal use case, but I can not guaratee this works in any possible use case.

 ## Results
 This S3 proxy is at least two times faster than web dav access (tested with several file sizes).
-But more important, it is far more stable and works perfectly as backup target for QNAP Hybrid Sync BackupÂ®.
+But more important, it is far more stable and works perfectly as backup target for QNAP Hybrid Sync Backup®.